riipandi/altstack/readme.md

 instead of using the issue tracker.

 ## LICENSE
-Laravel is a trademark of Taylor Otwell, TailwindCSS is a trademark of Adam Wathan, and Alpine.js is a trademark of Caleb Porzio.
+Laravel is a trademark of Taylor Otwell, TailwindCSS is a trademark of Adam Wathan, Laravel Livewire and Alpine.js is a trademark of Caleb Porzio.
 Both of them are licensed under the terms of the MIT License.
 This template licensed under the terms of [Apache License 2.0][choosealicense].

 Please see [license file](./license.txt) for more information.